Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 What is enterprise data cleaning?

-Enterprise data cleaning is the practice of building repeatable, governed workflows that detect and correct data errors across an organization's systems on a continuous basis.
-Unlike one-time cleanup projects, enterprise cleaning embeds quality rules into data pipelines, assigns ownership through data stewardship roles, and measures outcomes against defined quality dimensions from the DAMA-DMBOK framework.
-According to Gartner, organizations that implement continuous data quality programs reduce error-related costs by up to 60%.
+Enterprise data cleaning is the practice of building repeatable, governed workflows that detect and correct data errors across systems continuously.
+Unlike one-time cleanup, it embeds quality rules into pipelines, assigns ownership through stewardship roles, and measures outcomes against defined quality dimensions from the DAMA-DMBOK framework.

 How often should enterprise data be cleaned?